-A team of doctors and other staff discusses ventricular assist device (VAD) care.
+A health care team discusses left ventricular assist device (LVAD) care.

-Mayo Clinic provides multiple innovative treatments for people with advanced heart failure, including offering ventricular assist devices as a treatment option for complex heart problems, such as restrictive cardiomyopathy, amyloidosis and other high-risk conditions.
+- Advanced treatment.
+Mayo Clinic provides many innovative treatments for people with advanced heart failure, including offering ventricular assist devices as a treatment option for complex heart problems such as restrictive cardiomyopathy, amyloidosis and other high-risk conditions.

 Expertise and rankings

-A team of Mayo doctors discuss ventricular assist device care.
+A team of Mayo health care providers discusses ventricular assist device care.

 Mayo Clinic care team

-Mayo doctors and other staff collaborate as a team to care for people who may need ventricular assist devices.
+Mayo Clinic health care providers work as a team to care for people who may need ventricular assist devices.

 With Mayo Clinic's emphasis on collaborative care, specialists at each of the campuses — Minnesota, Arizona and Florida — interact very closely with colleagues at the other campuses and the Mayo Clinic Health System.